WELCOME TO THEOLOGICAL PERSPECTIVES

 Taken at face value, the Scriptures cited above appear to be discussing a physical kingdom here on planet earth involving ruling over physical nations.
 It is also evident from the Scriptures that this Kingdom was expected to appear at the time Jesus appeared in the first century AD.

 Obviously, such a physical Kingdom was not established in the first century and hasn’t been established during the past 2000 years and counting.
-If we are to insist that the Scriptural references to the Kingdom are references to a physical Kingdom established here on planet earth, we have to conclude this is a yet future event.
+If we are to insist that the Scriptural references to the Kingdom are references to a physical Kingdom established here on planet earth, we have to conclude this is a yet future event or that the Scriptures are fraudulently proposing an event that never occurred or will ever occur.

 However, as already covered in this series, there are multiple dozens of statements in the NT that clearly show the return of Christ and establishment of the Kingdom to be an event to occur in the life time of first century Christians.
 If this didn’t happen, we have a major problem with the integrity of the Biblical Scriptures.